-To collect the information needed by the HIICS, you must understand how to ask each question, what information the question is attempting to collect, and how to handle problems that might arise during the interview.
+To collect the information needed by the HIES, you must understand how to ask each question, what information the question is attempting to collect, and how to handle problems that might arise during the interview.
 You must also know how to correctly record the answers the respondent gives and how to follow special instructions in the questionnaire.
-This part of the training manual is designed to familiarize you with the HIICS questionnaire.
+This part of the training manual is designed to familiarize you with the HIES questionnaire.

-A. ASKING QUESTIONS
+A. Asking Questions

 It is very important that you ask each question exactly as it is written in the questionnaire.
 When you are asking a question, speak slowly and clearly so that the respondent will have no difficulty in hearing or understanding the question.
-At time you may need to repeat the question be sure the respondent understands it.
-In those cases, do not change the wording of the question but repeat it exactly as it is written.
+At time you may need to repeat the question.
+Be sure that respondent has understands it.
+Do not change the wording of the question but repeat it exactly as it is written.

 If, after you have repeated a question, the respondent still does not understand it, you may have to restate the question.
-Be very careful when you change the wording, however, that you do not alter the meaning of the original question.
+Be very careful when you change the wording, so that meaning of the original question have not altered.

 In some cases, you may have to ask additional questions to obtain a complete answer from a respondent (we call this 'probing').
 If you do this, you must be careful that your probes are "neutral" and that they do not suggest an answer to the respondent.
-Probing requires both tact and skill, and it will be one of the most challenging aspects of your work as a HIICS interviewer.
+Probing requires both tact and skill, and it will be one of the most challenging aspects of your work as a HIES interviewer.

-B. RECORDING RESPONSES
+B. Recording Responses

-In the HIICS all interviewers will use pencils to complete all questionnaires.
+In the HIES all interviewers will use pencils to complete all questionnaires.
 Supervisors will do all their checking using blue ball points.